ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/optimization-problems/slides.md

 ## Key Question

-> How can I implement, use, and test data structures that support efficient data
+> How can I use algorithms to efficiently solve an optimization problem
-> processing with searching and sorting algorithms?
+> characterized by an objective function and a set of constraints?

 </div>